Jarren Duran Preview, Player Props: Red Sox vs. Yankees

-Jarren Duran -- with a slugging percentage of .179 in his past 10 games (including zero homers) -- will be in action for the Boston Red Sox against the New York Yankees, with Jhony Brito on the hill, on August 18 at 7:05 PM ET.
+On Saturday, Jarren Duran (.179 slugging percentage in past 10 games, with zero homers) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:05 PM ET.

-He reached base in his only plate appearance in his most recent game against the Nationals.
+In his previous game he had a hitless performance (0-for-4) against the Yankees.

 Jarren Duran Game Info & Props vs. the Yankees